• Transcending the Human Paradox

 My masculine counterpart (now husband) came into my life in December of 2022.
 We married in March of 2023 and settled down in gorgeous Tennessee, where I had to dive into the daunting task of finding a new professional direction once again.

-After a while of trial and error and quite a bit of general uncertainty and frustration, my amazing husband’s impeccable perceptive and intuitive skills hinted at a direction I found very curious.
+After a while of trial and error and quite a bit of general uncertainty and frustration, my amazing husband’s impeccable perceptive and intuitive skills hinted at a direction I found very curious—Real Estate.
 This was something that had been repeatedly brought up in my past experiences and something I had immediately dismissed more than once.

 So, I figured the least I could do was educate myself on the topic.
+My husband was extremely encouraging, gracious, and supportive, which made all the difference along the way.

 My life feels natural, genuine, blissful, and meaningful.
 I’ve truly come to appreciate who I am and my experiences, and I have a bright point of view.